-A great advantage of water resistant webbing is easy maintenance – it can be cleaned with soap and water.
+A great advantage of waterproof webbing is easy maintenance – it can be cleaned with soap and water.
 Despite its thickness, the webbing is soft and flexible.

 This is the most modern replacement for leather.
 Its main use is for making dog collars and leashes, harness, halters and lunge lines for horses, and manufacture of sporting goods, particularly belts – safety, military, or fashion belts for both men and women.

-If you use stainless steel or brass fittings, you will produce a high-quality, long-lasting items that will be resistant to water, sweat or chemicals, and will keep these properties for a very long time.
+If you use stainless steel or brass hardware, you will produce high-quality, long-lasting items that will be resistant to water, sweat, or chemicals, and will keep these properties for a very long time.

 The webbing can be easily cut with a knife or sharp scissors.
 Force is needed when cutting with a utility knife, (similar to cutting leather).
 The cut is smooth and free of burrs.
-Unlike classic polypropylene straps, water resistant webbing straps can be easily trimmed into round and decorative tips.
+Unlike classic polypropylene webbing, waterproof webbing straps can be easily trimmed into round and decorative tips.

-Riveting is the easiest, fastest and most commonly used way to join two lengths of water resistant webbing.
+Riveting is the easiest, fastest, and most commonly used way to join two lengths of waterproof webbing.
 The riveting procedure is reviewed in our earlier article on How to Master Manual Riveting.

 The punched hole is free of burrs and keeps the desired undistorted shape.
 Classic polypropylene webbing can not be punched by hand punches.

-Water resistant webbing, like classic polypropylene (PP) or cotton webbing, can be decorated and/or joined together by stitching.
-Two layers of water resistant webbing are easily sewn together on an industrial sewing machine or even with a classic (metal) home sewing machine.
+Waterproof webbing, like classic polypropylene (PP) or cotton webbing, can be decorated and/or joined together by stitching.
+Two layers of waterproof webbing are easily sewn together on an industrial sewing machine or even with a classic (metal) home sewing machine.

 When sewing on a hobby machine, it is necessary to increase the tension of the upper thread and use a stronger needle, number 100-120, or use a special denim or leather sewing needle.